eclipse-edc/Connector/docs/integration-testing.md

 every "technology" should have its own job, every test should go into a step.

-For example let's assume we've implemented a Postgres-based Asset Index, then the integration tests for that should go into a "Postgres" job, and every module that adds a test (here: `extensions:postgres:assetindex`) should go into its own step.
+For example let's assume we've implemented a Postgres-based Asset Index, then the integration tests for that should go into a "Postgres" `job`, and every module that adds a test (here: `extensions:postgres:assetindex`) should go into its own
+`step`.
 Let's also make sure that the code is checked out before and integration tests only run on the upstream repo.

 ```yaml
 jobs: